ajithmohann/machine-learning-projects/ReadMe.md

 #### Logistic Regression

-1. **Rock Or Mine Predictor** - uses logistic regression algorithm to predict a given sonar output is a Rock or a Mine
+1. **Rock Or Mine Predictor** - uses Logistic Regression algorithm to predict a given sonar output is a Rock or a Mine

 #### Linear Regression

+#### Support Vector Machine (SVM)

+1. **Rock Or Mine Predictor** - uses Support Vector Machine algorithm to predict a given sonar output is a Rock or a Mine